DEMIST: A deep-learning-based task-specific denoising approach for myocardial perfusion SPECT: Evalution

 \subsection{Data collection and curation}

-We collected data from MPI studies ($N=4118$) conducted at clinical normal-dose level at Washington University School of Medicine between January 2016 and January 2021.
-1295 MPI studies contained the SPECT projection data and CT images along with patient sex and anonymized clinical reports.
-The access to projection data allowed us to simulate the low-dose acquisition using binomial sampling \cite{juan2018investigation}.
+We collected data from MPI studies ($N=4118$) conducted at clinical normal-dose level at Washington University School of Medicine.
+The clinical protocol was a one-day stress/rest protocol and the mean injected activity for the stress images was 10 mCi in patients weighing under 250 pounds and 12 mCi for those weighing over 250 pounds at normal-dose level.

+1295 MPI studies contained the binned SPECT projection data and CT images along with patient sex and anonymized clinical reports.
+The access to projection data allowed us to simulate the low-dose acquisition using binomial sampling \cite{juan2018investigation}, which preserved the Poisson noise process in the low-dose projections \cite{barrett2013foundations}.
+For Binomial sampling, we used MATLAB’s default Mersenne Twister algorithm for pseudo-random number generation.
 We considered low-dose levels of 25\%, 12.5\% and 6.25\%.
+In generating the low-dose levels, we assumed that the fractional myocardial tracer uptake is linearly related to the injected dose.
+Thus, the count levels in myocardial wall were 25\%, 12.5\% and 6.25\% of normal-dose count level.
 At these low-dose levels, the performance on detection task is significantly different than normal-dose images \cite{yu2023ai}, and task performance is dominated by system noise compared to anatomic variability in patient populations \cite{he2010investigation}.
 Thus, choosing these dose levels provided a regime to study the efficacy of the proposed method in improving task performance over low-dose images.